Business Interruption Insurance: Coverage During Unexpected Downtime

 Key Terms to Understand:

 - Covered Peril: The specific events listed in your policy that trigger coverage, such as fire, severe weather, vandalism, or certain civil authority actions.
 Exclusions (like floods or earthquakes) typically require separate policies.
+In 2025, many insurers are offering expanded coverage options for supply chain disruptions and utility outages.

 - Period of Restoration: The timeframe during which your business interruption benefits are paid.
 It usually starts after a waiting period and ends when your business operations are fully restored (or when a specified maximum duration, often 12 months, is reached, whichever comes first).
+Extended periods of 18-24 months are increasingly common in 2025 policies.

 When Does Business Interruption Insurance Kick In?